 Students majoring in Medical Laboratory Science complete 96 credits of collegiate work at Monmouth University, prescribed by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), followed by a twelve-month internship in an affiliated NAACLS-approved hospital.
-Monmouth University has affiliation agreements with Jersey Shore University Medical Center (Neptune NJ), Monmouth Medical Center (Long Branch NJ), and Morristown Medical Center (Morristown NJ) for these internships.
+Monmouth University has affiliation agreements with Jersey Shore University Medical Center (Neptune NJ) and Monmouth Medical Center (Long Branch NJ) for these internships.

-Students majoring in Clinical Laboratory Sciences with a concentration in Medical Laboratory Science complete 90 credits of NAACLS-prescribed work at Monmouth University followed by a fifteen-month internship at the Rutgers School of Health Related Professions (Rutgers-SHRP).
+Students majoring in Clinical Laboratory Sciences with a concentration in Medical Laboratory Science complete 90 credits of NAACLS-prescribed work at Monmouth University followed by a fifteen-month internship at the Rutgers School of Health Professions (Rutgers-SHP).

 During the clinical internship phase, students rotate through hospital departments, gaining practical experience in the current state-of-the-art tests and procedures of chemistry, hematology, immunology, and microbiology.

 Following graduation and certification Monmouth-educated medical laboratory scientists are readily employed and receive high starting salaries.
 Their many choices of work settings include: